First Generation

 four sons.

-Rev James O'Kelly, in 1775 was a Minister.
-He broke with Methodist and formed the Christian
+Rev James O'Kelly, in 1775 was a Lay

-Church in 1792 in Chatham CO, NC.
+I suspect this was James and he never moved from the Chatham Co area.
 James appeared in the census in 1820 in Chatham CO, NC.4

 showing he owned 4 slaves (see below).